-Furthermore, for all 339 cases, many urinary markers at the time of ICU admission were measured and compared for prediction of mortality rate within two weeks of admission.
-In the results, urinary L-FABP had very high precision, with an ROC area under curve of 0.90, which made it clear that its diagnosis performance was significantly superior compared to NAG and albumin (figure).
+Furthermore, several urinary biomarkers level at the time of ICU admission were measured and compared and the prediction of mortality rate of all 339 cases within two weeks after admission, was assessed.
+In result, urinary L-FABP had very high precision, with an ROC area under curve of 0.90, which shows high diagnosis performance and this was significantly superior compared to NAG and albumin (Table).

 - KDIGO(Kidney Disease: Improving Global Outcomes) http://www.kdigo.org/clinical_practice_guidelines/AKI.php

 - Moore, E., et al., Biomarkers of acute kidney injury in anesthesia, intensive care and major surgery: from the bench to clinical research to clinical practice.
 Minerva Anestesiol.
 76(6): 425-440, 2010.
 PubMed

 - Doi, K. et al., Evaluation of new acute kidney injury biomarkers in a mixed intensive care unit.
 Crit Care Med.
 39(11): 2464-2469, 2011.
 PubMed